CluesoView on GitHub

 4. Direct the viewer's eye

-• Zoom & pan — keyframe scale/position so the camera pushes toward the region being used, holds, and releases.
+• Zoom & pan - keyframe the framing so the camera pushes toward the region being used, holds, and releases.
 One move per step; constant zooming reads as seasickness, a static full-screen recording reads as unedited.

 • Highlights - a keyframed rectangle or ring landing on the control as it's clicked, timed to the narration's action word.

-• Captions — short step labels (3-6 words) entering with animation_setting presets (slide, masked_reveal), swapped out as steps change.
+• Captions - short step labels (3-6 words) entering with a slide or masked reveal, swapped out as steps change.
 For captions-only demos these carry the narration's job: slightly longer, but still one line at a time.

 5. Bookends

-• Intro clip (~3s): product/feature name + one-line promise, kinetic type on the committed palette (brand colors if the workspace has them; otherwise get_design_guide and pick).
+• Intro clip (~3s): product/feature name + one-line promise, kinetic type on the committed palette (brand colors if the workspace has them; otherwise consult Clueso's design guide and pick).

 • Outro clip (~3s): the CTA.
 One action.